50.002 Computation Structures

 Singapore University of Technology and Design

-Lab 4: Beta Processor with FPGA (Part 2)
+Lab 4: Beta Processor with FPGA (Extras)

 Beta Tester Source Code

-We have written a simple 28-line tester code for your Beta inside instruction_rom.luc.
-Unfortunately, we don’t have a nice auto-tester and auto-graded checkoff file like we have in jsim.
-We just need to either manually ensure that the outputs are correct by observing each state of the Beta (PC content, Regfile content, control signals, etc) at each instruction execution or write an automatic tester like you did for your ALU in Checkoff 1.
+to learn how shared-memory I/O works.
+You need to manually ensure that the outputs are correct by observing each state of the Beta (PC content, Regfile content, control signals, etc) at each instruction execution.
+It is recommended that you write an automatic tester like you did for your ALU in Checkoff 1, but manual checks will do for a small scale project like your 1D project.

-The instruction is as follows.
-Notice that the first instruction (address 0) is placed at the bottom of the arrow to follow Verilog/Lucid array convention.
+) is placed at the bottom of the arrow to follow Verilog/Lucid array convention.

 // Driver code, BR(reset) is the first instruction